 He will be responsible for managing nutritional research programs conducted at the new Grow Finish Research barn.
 The 2,400 head wean-to-finish research barn located near Edgerton, Minnesota, is Pipestone’s first facility focused solely on conducting nutrition research with nursery and finisher pigs.

 De Jong will also work with Neill to formulate diets for Grow Finish pigs.

-“Since Casey started as the first swine nutritionist, we’ve seen tremendous interest by Pipestone System shareholders and others to tap into his expertise,” said Dr. Kerkaert.
+“Since Casey started as the first swine nutritionist, we’ve seen tremendous interest by Pipestone Management shareholders and others to tap into his expertise,” said Dr. Kerkaert.
 “Bringing Jon onto the team will allow us to meet that additional demand and expand the nutritional research that we are able to do.”

 Jon, his wife Karis, and their four-month-old son Brooks, live in Luverne, Minnesota.

 “I’m excited for the opportunity to work with a growing company and to continue conducting research that will benefit producers,” said DeJong.